aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/formatting-svgs-in-presentations/_index.md

 Aspose.Slides for .NET is primarily designed for C#, but it also works with other .NET languages like VB.NET.

 ### Is there a trial version of Aspose.Slides for .NET available?
-Yes, you can try Aspose.Slides for .NET for free by downloading the trial version from the official website.
+Yes, you can try Aspose.Slides for .NET for free by downloading the trial version from the website.

 ### How can I get technical support for Aspose.Slides for .NET?
 You can visit the Aspose community forum (link provided above) to seek technical support and engage in discussions with experts and fellow developers.